-- 1. Definitions - a.
-"Consumer Price Index" refers to the "National Consumer Price Index for Urban Wage Earners and Clerical Workers," published by the Bureau of Labor Statistics, United States Department of Labor (1967=100), and referred to herein as the "Index." - b.
-"Consumer Price Index Base" refers to the Consumer Price Index for the month of July 2014 and is referred to herein as the "Base Index." - 2.
-Each eligible employee covered by this Agreement shall receive cost-of-living adjustments, upward, in accordance with the formula in E.3., below, effective on the following dates:
+1. Definitions

-Index Payment Effective: July 2015 Second full pay period after release of July 2015 Index January 2016 Second full pay period after release of January 2016 Index July 2016 Second full pay period after release of July 2016 Index January 2017 Second full pay period after release of January 2017 Index July 2017 Second full pay period after release of July 2017 Index January 2018 Second full pay period after release of January 2018 Index
+- a.
+"Consumer Price Index" refers to the "National Consumer Price Index for Urban Wage Earners and Clerical Workers", published by the Bureau of Labor Statistics, United States Department of Labor (1967=100), and referred to herein as the "Index." - b.
+"Consumer Price Index Base" refers to the Consumer Price Index for the month of January 2021 and is referred to herein as the "Base Index." - 2.
+Each eligible employee covered by this Agreement shall receive cost-of-living adjustments, upward, in accordance with the formula in E.3. below, effective on the following dates: - The second full pay period after the release of the July 2021 Index. - The second full pay period after the release of the January 2022 Index. - The second full pay period after the release of the July 2022 Index. - The second full pay period after the release of the January 2023 Index. - The second full pay period after the release of the July 2023 Index. - The second full pay period after the release of the January 2024 Index.